seohyun-hwang/onlineEncryptionHub/README.md

 ## Basic project information

-This project was done for self-study on cryptographic algorithms, bitwise operations, finite-field arithmetic in GF(2^8) and GF(2^128), SpringBoot, Rest API, strategy patterns, database interaction, unit-test writing, and UI/UX integration with ReactJS frontend.
+This project was done for self-study on cryptographic algorithms, bitwise operations, finite-field arithmetic in GF(2^8) and GF(2^128), SpringBoot, Rest API, loosely-coupled strategy patterns, database interaction, unit-test writing, and UI/UX integration with ReactJS frontend.

 The application asks you to create an account with a username and password, after which it lets you store encrypted text-entries in a database (which is cleared as soon as the backend program is terminated).